 However, there are a few points to consider:

-1) The Torah explicitly outlawed slavery of one’s fellow Hebrew.
-The most any Israelite could be made to serve would be seven years (today’s passage), which would be roughly equivalent to indentured servitude.
+1) As the main passage above explicitly states, actual (lifetime) slavery of one’s fellow Hebrew was forbidden.
+The most any Israelite could be made to serve would be seven years, which would be roughly equivalent to indentured servitude.
 If someone was so poor that they couldn’t eat or support their family, they could sell their labor to someone else for a specified length of time.
-It’s not the ideal situation, but it’s not permanent slavery.
+It’s not the ideal situation, but it’s not permanent slavery, and it was only acceptable compared to the alternatives.

 Father God, I don’t want to just examine your word, I want your word to examine me.
 Help me not make it say what I want to hear.